VenuAravinth/VenuAravinth/whoim.md

 👋 Hello World!
-I'm [Your Name], a passionate software developer with a love for clean code and creative problem-solving.
+I'm Venu Aravinth, a passionate software developer with a love for clean code and creative problem-solving.

 💻 Currently, I'm immersed in the world of full-stack development, specializing in technologies like React.js for the frontend and Node.js for the backend.
 I enjoy building scalable and user-friendly web applications.